Runaway stars masquerading as star formation in galactic outskirts: Results

-To avoid arbitrary time scales ($\Delta t$), we create mock observations of the far ultraviolet (FUV).
+To avoid arbitrary time scales ($\Delta t$), we create mock observations of the FUV flux.
 These are shown in \fig{FUV_KS} as surface brightness maps (left panel) from which we derive the SFR density.
 In the right panels, we plot them against the surface density of neutral and molecular hydrogen $\Sigma_{\rm HI+H_2}$ (centre panels).
 This accounts for the dimming of FUV luminosity due to stellar evolution, thus introduces a self-consistent timescale, and lifts the requirement for an arbitrary $\Delta t$.
-This measurement of SFR is therefore consistent with that estimated observationally.
-Details are given in \app{generate_SSP}.
+This measurement of SFR is therefore consistent with that estimated observationally. \app{generate_SSP} details how we produce and observe the mock spectra.
 The SFR is then computed as

 where $I_{\rm FUV}$ is the FUV intensity integrated over the GALEX-FUV filter.
-This conversion is identical to that derived by \citet{Salim+2007} and later adopted by \citet{Leroy+2008} and \citet{Bigiel+2010}.
-Note that \eqn{SFR_FUV} gives the unobstructed SFR (not accounting for the contribution of embedded SF observed in infrared re-emission), and is therefore a lower limit of the SFR.
+We calibrate the $I_{\rm FUV}$ such that the global SFR is the same as that measured in the simulation, as detailed in \app{generate_SSP}. \eqn{SFR_FUV} is identical to that derived by \citet{Salim+2007} and later adopted by \citet{Leroy+2008} and \citet{Bigiel+2010}.
+Note that this is the unobstructed SFR (not accounting for the contribution of embedded SF observed in infrared re-emission), and is therefore a lower limit of the SFR.
 However, our main finding is the feature in the low gas density regime, where the SFR densities are largely unaffected by extinction.

 As shown in the top right panel of \fig{FUV_KS}, we find a radial dependence in the branch at low $\Sigma_{\rm g}$ and low $\Sigma_{\rm SFR}$.
 In fact, we find that the transition into this feature corresponds to the regions outside of the star forming disc ($\gtrsim10\kpc$), thus explaining the absence of this branch in the \nokick simulation.
 The signal arises because the runaway mechanism ejects stars into regions where the density is too low for SF to be active.
 This creates the illusion of SF in gas with extremely low density, seen as the aforementioned feature extending from $\Sigma_{\rm SFR}\sim10^{-4}\Msun\yr^{-1}\kpc^{-2}$, toward the bottom left.
 Initially, the branch roughly extends along a line of constant depletion time (shown by dashed the lines) corresponding to extremely slow star formation ($\tau_{\rm dep}=100\Gyr$), and flattens out as it reaches very low $\Sigma_{\rm HI+H_2}$ ($\leq0.1\Msun\,\pc^{-2}$).
 A comparison to measurements of SF in outer regions of observed spiral galaxies \citep{Bigiel+2010} reveals a striking similarity to the feature produced by our runaway model.
 How far out the branch extends radially depends on the runaway model, i.e. the velocity distribution and the mass distribution of the stars, as discussed in \sect{discussion}.